Ted Grossman: Career

 While still a mail carrier, Grossman approached public radio station WLRN in 1975 when the station expanded its jazz programming.
 He volunteered his talents.
+The station's syndicated big band radio show had gone off the air.
 As Grossman recounted to the Miami Herald in 1983, "You don't have any big-band show, I told them.
 They let me on to sink or swim."

+“I was always interested in big bands," he recounted to the South Florida Sun-Sentinel in 2023.
+"I started buying records before I had a phonograph.
+I had this collection.
+I called the station and told them, ‘Listen, I have this material.
+I’m used to a microphone.
+I can speak.
+You should let me have a job.’
+I went in.
+They said we’re gonna try you out.
+They showed me how to work a board.
+Nobody ever pressured me.
+Nobody ever told me what to play, or what guests to have on the air — to this day.
+They’re still trying me out.
+So here I am.”

+Grossman kept his day job with the post office because, he joked, "the postal uniform paid the bills while WLRN paid my ego."

 Night Train

 Grossman's program, Night Train, premiered on WLRN in January 1977.
-He has served as its sole regular host since its debut.
+He served as its sole regular host from its debut until his retirement and final broadcast on December 29, 2024.
 In the late 1970s, it was a three-hour show that aired on Friday nights.
 In the 1980s, it moved to Sunday nights and expanded to four hours.
-Today, it is simulcast live to the Florida Keys on WLRN's affiliate, WKWM.
+In later years, it was also simulcast live to the Florida Keys on WLRN's affiliate, WKWM.

-In addition to playing the recordings on his show, Grossman supplies anecdotes and authoritative commentary about the bands and performers, including album notes and assorted trivia.
-He often peppers his show with mentions of the birthdays, deaths, or other anniversaries of jazz notables, past and present.
+In addition to playing the recordings on his show, Grossman supplied anecdotes and authoritative commentary about the bands and performers, including album notes and assorted trivia.
+He often peppered his show with mentions of the birthdays, deaths, or other anniversaries of jazz notables, past and present.

-Occasionally, the show will feature local or nationally known recording artists or other musicians as in-studio guests, with Grossman playing recordings and quizzing his guest about the identity of the recording's performer(s) or vocalist(s).
+Occasionally, the show featured local or nationally known recording artists or other musicians as in-studio guests, with Grossman playing recordings and quizzing his guest about the identity of the recording's performer(s) or vocalist(s).

-In keeping with the show's locomotive-themed title, Grossman is known for donning a train conductor's striped railroad hat as he broadcasts each week.
+In keeping with the show's locomotive-themed title, Grossman was known for donning a train conductor's striped railroad hat as he broadcast each week.
 The Miami Herald once described Night Train as a "rambling, rumbling three-hour local service with stops at Big Band, Dixieland, The Blues and Crooner City."

+Audience

+A 2024 Radio Online article said:

+"Listeners of 'The Night Train' span generations, with older audiences reliving the tunes of their youth and younger fans discovering the allure of vintage sounds.
+Grossman's approachable delivery and rich narratives transform each episode into a learning experience, akin to a class on musical heritage."

+Personal life

+Grossman lives in North Miami, Florida.
+He owns a recording collection numbering in the thousands that he “stopped counting years ago.”